PopCristinelMihai/homiedeliveryserver/README.md

 # homiedeliveryserver

-#Repository for the server part of the fooddeliveryapp
+#Repository for the server part of the Android food delivery app